NathanRLiu/Discord-AutoMessage/README.md

 ```

 4. Run `$ git pull -s subtree Discord-AutoMessage main` to pull new changes
+5. **Make sure you move creds.py from Discord-AutoMessage to your main project directory(PathToMyProject)**

 <sub> You can import from a python file within PathToMyProject by using `import discAutoMsg.discord_automessage as discAutoMsg` .<sub>